At Eye C of E Primary School we encourage everyone to find a love of books and to embark on their reading journey.

 Each class has a warm and inviting book corner which encourages the children to spend time getting lost in a good book.
 Our book corners offer a range of texts from poetry to adventure stories to information and reference books.

-Children are able to spend time enjoying the book corner as part of our guided reading carousel and often enjoy reviewing and recommending books they have read as well as challenging themselves to think deeply through challenge cards or reflection prompts about the story or information.
+Children are able to spend time enjoying the book corner and often enjoy reviewing and recommending books they have read as well as challenging themselves to think deeply through challenge cards or reflection prompts about the story or information.

 Each year group have between 4 and 6 designated focus authors which become a integral part of our classroom reading environment.
 Children are able to find out more about the authors as writers and can enjoy a range of texts which are available in the class book corner.